 Use the dropdown menu on the catalog search page to select Subject Alphabetical.

 Key in “Foreign films” and click on the arrow.
-A lengthy list will appears that begins with “Foreign films – Afghanistan” and progresses through dozens of nations to “Foreign films – Yugoslavia.”
+A lengthy list will appear that begins with “Foreign films – Afghanistan” and progresses through dozens of nations to “Foreign films – Yugoslavia.”

 Click on any one to see the list of films from that nation.